digitalocean/container-blueprints/DOKS-wordpress/README.md

 - Please visit [How to Set Up a DigitalOcean Managed Kubernetes Cluster (DOKS)](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/tree/main/01-setup-DOKS) for more details.

-## Configuring a MySQL Managed Database
+## Configuring the WordPress MySQL DO Managed Database

 In this section, you will create a dedicated MySQL database such as [DigitalOcean’s Managed Databases](https://docs.digitalocean.com/products/databases/mysql/) for WordPress.
-This is necessary because our WordPress installation will live on a separate server inside the Kubernetes cluster.
+This is necessary because your WordPress installation will live on a separate server inside the Kubernetes cluster.

 **Note:**

 By default, WordPress Helm chart installs MariaDB on a separate pod inside the cluster and configures it as the default database.
 If you don't want to use an external database, please skip to the next chapter - [Deploy WordPress](#deploy-wordpress).

-First, you need to create the MySQL managed database:
+First, create the MySQL managed database:

 ```console
 doctl databases create wordpress-mysql --engine mysql --region nyc1 --num-nodes 2 --size db-s-2vcpu-4gb